simbarras/celeritas-docs/meetings/minutes.md

 demo app.
 Philippe could not join us today, so a new strategy will be discussed in a future team meeting.
 - No updates from DOE yet regarding our new funding request.

+# Fri Oct 8, 2021

+- Reconvened after a long strategy meeting hiatus to discuss a few important updates on our long term plans.
+- In this upcoming year, we should have an answer on a new SciDAC-5 partnership call.
+- ORNL has set up a pre-call preparation session now in Oct 22.
+- Tom expects FOA to happen in November.
+Usually they are due about 3 months after, thus we might expect the deadline to be around Feb/Mar.
+We will set up another meeting to discuss the proposal write up.
+- Big goals for the next FY (also outlined on GitHub):
+  - **Y2Q1**: fully validated and operational standalone application, providing useful statistics and analysis.
+  - **Y2Q2**: work on last bits of EM physics, including multiple scattering, multiple elements per material and magnetic field.
+  - **Y2Q3**: Explore non-Nvidia hardware (including HIP for Frontier).
+  - **Y2Q4**: Components needed for integration with experimental workflows, such as CMS.
+That will include scoring data in sensitive detectors and dealing with hit output for digitization.
+We will need to get in touch with CMS members and work closely with them to be able to perform a test run.